Home Care Changes and How to Access Support at Home17 November, 2020

 Packaged Care is for those who are likely to need more home care services as time goes by, as needs increase

-There are four levels of package, taking you right through from simple home support to more regular clinical services, such as nursing and even dementia care.
+There are four levels of the package, taking you right through from simple home support to more regular clinical services, such as nursing and even dementia care.

 How Do I Access CHSP or Package Care?